gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

 On OS X this is abstracted to the user through the use of [application bundles](https://en.wikipedia.org/wiki/Application_bundle).
-These are normal directories with a special structure the operative system recognizes and treads uniformly as a single entity.
-The Finder on OS X won't allow you to copy only part of the bundle's directory somewhere else, and should it fail it will either abort by deletion of the incomplete bundle.
+These are normal directories with a special structure the operating system recognizes and treads uniformly as a single entity.
+The Finder on OS X won't allow you to copy only part of the bundle's directory somewhere else, and should it fail, it will delete the incomplete bundle.
 Even if it is left there broken, the system wont run it and will likely draw a translucent stop sign on its icon.

 Linux… Linux users usually don't care.
-They brag about sophisticate software management programs (oh, the meta) and tell end users they are crazy because they don't want to learn how to use it or search the net for solutions to a dependency which can be solved but requires some obscure option/command line switch to work.
+They brag about sophisticate software management programs (oh, the meta) and tell end users they are crazy because they don't want to learn how to use it or search the net for solutions to a dependency, which can be solved, but requires some obscure option/command line switch to work.

 Mobile software stores have adopted the bundle paradigm: they include